roytang/blog/content/post/2022/03/weeknotes-03-20/index.md

 - Elizabeth Ayer tells us that instead of [asking for forgiveness, we can radiate intent](https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3)
 - [Interview with Matt Mullenweg](https://www.theverge.com/2022/3/15/22977857/wordpress-tumblr-simplenote-internet-automattic-matt-mullenweg-interview).
 Covers Wordpress, Tumblr, the open web, web3/NFTs, and keeping the internet weird
 - [Wordle, 15 Million Tweets Later](https://observablehq.com/@rlesser/wordle-twitter-exploration) by Robert Lesser: Statistical analysis of publicly available Wordle play data
+- [Bizarro World](https://archive.boston.com/news/globe/magazine/articles/2007/08/19/bizarro_world/): the story of a man who accidentally found out his wife was a world-class Tetris player.
+It wasn't a secret or anything, she was just a casual and they randomly found out that she was good enough to beat the world record.
+Article is from 2007.

 Not a lot today.
 Visit the [Links page](/links/) for more links of interest.